MercersKitchen/Introductory-CS/README.md

   - <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Overview">Click Here</a>
 - Rubrics are actually a gamification of High School CS
 - Learning Project Completion through manual and automated version control & prototyping-then-integration

+Getting Email and Google Classroom Ready
+- EMail
+  - Password Manager (Last Pass, KeePass), introduction to cyber security & review these two tools
+    - See <a href="https://www.tomsguide.com/us/8-character-password-dead,news-29429.html">This Article</a> for information on 12 or 16 character passwords
+    - Since Passwords need to be longer, passPhrases no longer work well for people who use the Internet a lot
+    - Mr. Mercer owns a paper and pencil book for his most sensitive passwords and only accesses these in specific physical locations
+  - General EMail Security: pwned: see https://haveibeenpwned.com/
+    - Enable notifications (confirm through email), free service
+    - Used by Badrap, <a href="https://badrap.io/">here</a>, to register multiple address & other resources
+  - An article for creating **strong** passwords, <a href="https://lifehacker.com/how-to-make-sure-your-passwords-havent-been-stolen-1837305758">In Lifehacker</a>
+  - An interesting read, <a href="https://lifehacker.com/when-a-company-asks-you-to-reset-your-password-should-1837516590">What if a company asks you to reset your password, should you be worried?</a>
+- Google Classroom: See Mr. Mercer for Classroom Codes (Students, if someone doesn't have a code, please email it to them)

 ### GitHub Quick Notes for Android Hosting